HustLion/cppPrac/README.md

 4. record result
 5. extract valuable memorization materials

+To truly understand the tools I use here, need to read both documentations and source code of them:

+1. json-editor
+2. jquery
+3. angular.js
+4. stackedit...

 Train C++ and algorithm and math and possibly politics:
 Edit memorize.com with my github backup.
 Do it with windows.